Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Get-SCVirtualNetworkAdapter.md

 This cmdlet returns a **VirtualNetworkAdapter** object.

 ## NOTES
-* Requires a VMM virtual machine object, virtual machine template object, or hardware profile object, which can be retrieved by using the Get-SCVirtualMachine, Get-SCVMTemplate, or Get-SCHardwareProfile cmdlets, respectively.
+* Requires a VMM virtual machine object, virtual machine template object, or hardware profile object, which can be retrieved by using the **Get-SCVirtualMachine**, **Get-SCVMTemplate**, or **Get-SCHardwareProfile** cmdlets, respectively.

 ## RELATED LINKS